damcodes/programming-prose/_posts/2020-12-09-flatiron-school-an-overview.md

 ---
 layout: post
 title: Flatiron School
-subtitle: An Overview of My Experience
+subtitle: An Overview of My Experience and Why You Should Join
 gh-repo: davidmolina2810/programming-prose
 gh-badge: [star, fork, follow]
 tags: